wally50/pixart/README.md

 # big pixel art

-Use the starter code and commit each step of the exercise.

 - Fork and clone this repo.
 - Checkout a new branch called '**YOUR-NAME**-solution'
 - Work in small steps and commit frequently.